cloudControl/documentation/Guides/PHP/Zend Framework 1.11.md

 ####5.2.1 Database

-In the database configuration, if we're **not** in the local development environment, we need to consult the ``CRED_FILE`` variable, available in all exoscale environments, for the options for mysql.
+In the database configuration, if we're **not** in the local development environment, we need to consult the ``CRED_FILE`` variable, available in all CloudKilat environments, for the options for mysql.

 When we configured the add ons earlier (**mysqls** and **config**) the settings were automatically persisted to the running server environments.
 So we’re now able to retrieve these settings and configure our database connection to make use of them.